iiasa/scse-workflow-template/README.md

 - Create a new repository from this template
 - Update the title and overview section of this Readme
 - Start adding definitions and mappings
+- If you want to use the [common-definitions](https://github.com/IAMconsortium/common-definitions) developed and maintained by the IAMC, rename the file `nomenclature_template.yaml` to `nomenclature.yaml`.

 ### Project nomenclature